weimeilin79/gs-redpanda-k8s/redpanda-k8s/step4.md

 ![Redpanda console topic view](./images/step-4-topic-detail.png)

-Congratulations you have completed this scenario with all components installed.
+Congratulations you have completed this tutorial with all components installed.
 ![Redpanda in K8s Overview](./images/RPinK8s.png)

 Happy Streaming!